 The starting point is to consider the Boundary Average Treatment Effect Curve (BATEC):

 which was already implicitly introduced as part of the probability limit emerging from the pooling approaches.
 However, the functional causal parameter $\tau(\bx)$ is of independent interest because it captures the average treatment effects at each point on the boundary.
-Despite capturing potentially interesting causal evidence of heterogeneous treatment effects along the assignment boundary, only a handful of empirical papers have investigated the BATEC or variations thereof.
+Despite capturing potentially interesting causal evidence of heterogeneous treatment effects, only a handful of empirical papers have investigated the BATEC or variations thereof.
 Exceptions include \cite{Keele-etal_2017_AIE}, \cite{velez2019tuning}, and \cite{gonzalez2021cell}.

-Another feature of the BATEC is that it provides the key building block for constructing other causal parameters of interest by aggregation along the boundary.
+Another feature of the BATEC is that it provides a key building block for constructing other causal parameters of interest by aggregation along the boundary.
 For example, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} discuss the following two parameters. \begin{itemize} \item Weighted Boundary Average Treatment Effect (WBATE):